 1. Timespan of hiring

 Preplanning the time frame to execute your recruitment plan is a crucial step.
-There should be room in your plan for unforeseen delays, so do not stress about adhering to a rigid schedule.
+Your plan should have room for unforeseen delays, so do not stress about adhering to a rigid schedule.
 However, setting a deadline for every stage of the recruitment process in your company will give you the sense of urgency it desires.

-In usual circumstances, it takes about 8 weeks from the time a job is listed to the time the new person starts working.
+In normal circumstances, it takes about eight weeks from when a job is listed to when the new person starts working.

-You are probably thinking, “Wow, this is great, you are utilizing your resources properly and finally hiring a competent candidate,” then why should fast forward things?
-“Isn’t it true that I should take my time to make sure I am hiring the most suitable person?”
+You are probably thinking, “Wow, this is great.
+You are utilising your resources properly and finally hiring a competent candidate. ” Then why should you fast-forward things?
+“Isn’t it true that I should take my time to ensure I am hiring the most suitable person?”

 Yes, you should hire the best individual for the job, but it does not always imply a lengthy hiring process.
 Slowing the recruiting process does not always mean high-quality prospects.

 While you are spending extra time, the skilled candidates will get bored of always having to ‘show their worth’ to you.
 Thus, they may find another employment contract.
-So rather than wasting time in a state of being unsure, make a smart plan to recruit an employee and cut short all irrelevant formalities to save you and the employee’s time.
+So rather than wasting time in a state of uncertainty, make an intelligent plan to recruit an employee and cut short all irrelevant formalities to save you and the employee’s time.

 You can also collaborate with a staffing agency to help you save time and resources.